Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_protocols/procedures.md

    If the image is uncodable or does not include a screen exposure, then code the image as uncodable or No screen exposure and move on to the next image.
 3. Code the image for location
 4. Code the image for number of devices
-5. Code the image for devices1 and device 2
+5. Code the image for device1 and device2
 6. Code the image for content1 and content2
 7. Code the image for the social setting
 8. Code the image for associated behaviours